You are here

 This project is:

-• Identifying waste materials for fermentation analysis with complete faecal microbiota.
+• Identifying side-stream materials for fermentation analysis with gut microbes.

 • Gathering evidence of the effect of particle surface structure of agricultural waste materials on fermentability, microbiota composition and metabolite formation by the gut microbiota